Student Emergency Fund Request

 Please use a dollar amount (Example: $250).
 IMPORTANT: If this is a bill, please attach a copy below.
 If this is not a bill, please include a rationale for the amount being requested in the "Additional Information" section below.

 Please share additional information so the review committee can make an informed decision.
-Given this is an emergency fund, those reviewing need to understand:
+Given this is an emergency fund, the reviewing committee needs to understand:

 2. How might this need prevent you from continuing your education?

-Students who receive any other forms of financial assistance while attending Mercy College must, by law, report these funds to Mercy College Financial Aid Office.
-These could include, but are not limited to, student emergency funds, school-issued gift cards, outside scholarships, employer tuition assistance (i.e., employer reimbursement).
-These amounts are used to calculate the financial aid package and may replace other self-help aid sources to ensure that a student’s financial aid package does not exceed the Cost of Attendance.
-Scholarships and grants that are not based on federal or state programs must be included in your financial aid package regardless of the source or method of payment (gift card, direct payment, or applied to your student account).
+Students who receive any forms of financial assistance while attending Mercy College must, by law, report these funds to Mercy College Financial Aid Department.
+These could include, but not limited to, student emergency funds, school-issued gift cards, outside scholarships, tuition assistance (i.e., employer reimbursement), or other payments/resources applied directly to your student account.
+These amounts are used to calculate the financial aid package and may replace other self-help aid sources to ensure that a student's financial aid package does not exceed the Cost of Attendance.

 Mercy College of Ohio, a Catholic institution with a focus on healthcare, educates and inspires students to lead and serve in the global community.